Dracano (2014) Review

 The cast are actually pretty good for this kind of fare, with Nemec’s “Stargate: SG-1” TV sci-fi experience paying off as he reacts to explosions and effects which will be added in later.
 He has good support from veteran character actor Troy Evans (“ER”) as General Hodges and Victoria Pratt (“Mutant-X”) as the love interest.
 There’s a less successful B-story involving journalists trying to expose the Government’s dragon cover-up but it’s mainly there to pad out the running time which still clocks in at a trim 91 minutes.

-A B-Movie ambition brought to life by a C+ production, it’s not going to be the best movie you’ve ever seen but it’s far from the worst the cheap ‘n’ cheerful straight to DVD bargain bin has to offer.
+“Dracano” has B-Movie ambition brought to life by a C+ production.
+It’s not going to be the best movie you’ve ever seen but it’s far from the worst the cheap ‘n’ cheerful straight to DVD bargain bin has to offer.